EricHsia7/darkify-extension/README.md

 [^1]: "New tricks" is derived from the saying "You can't teach an old dog new tricks."
 It means you can use websites in the ways you are used to.

+## Privacy
+Darkify is designed with your privacy as a top priority.
+Darkify does not collect, store, or transmit any personal data or browsing information.
+All functionalities are executed locally on your device, ensuring that your activities remain private and secure.
+We do not track your usage patterns, nor do we share any information with third parties.
+Your data stays with you, and you can use it with complete peace of mind.

 ## Roadmaps
 * More customized options.
 * Smoother transition.